MicrosoftDocs/fabric-docs/docs/cicd/git-integration/intro-to-git-integration.md

 ## Considerations and limitations

 * Currently, only [Git in Azure Repos](/en-us/azure/devops/user-guide/code-with-git) is supported.
-Other platforms will be supported in the future.

 ## Next steps